garmartirosy/profile/products/README.md

 **STEP 2:** Use your email and password to get your bearer "key" here in Swagger: [openepd.buildingtransparency.org](https://openepd.buildingtransparency.org) - Click Authorize.

 NOTE: Your BuildingTransparency API Key will expire after 3 days.
-Our python process automatically refreshes the key.
+Our python process automatically refreshes the key using your settings added to products/pull/myconfig.py.

 **STEP 3:** Open a command terminal, and get the "Bearer" secret key entering YOUR EMAIL as the username and YOUR PASSWORD.